Supporting in green:

 • Build Self-Reliance With Practical Techniques

-• Defuse Incidents Using De-escalation Neuroscience
+• Reduce Incidents Using De-escalation Neuroscience

 • Stay Calm, Professional And Caring Under Pressure